predix-ui/predix-ui/_pages/develop/data-grid/load-data.md

 *More information coming soon.*

-# Advanced: Load remote data
+# Load remote data

 The data grid can load data on demand from a “remote” data source like a backend API using the `remoteDataProvider` property.
 The grid loads data lazily, requesting new records when the user scrolls past all the loaded data and hits the end of the table.
 This is a powerful feature that can be used to load large amounts of data from a remote source source on demand, increasing performance on the front-end and reducing stress on backend services.

-See the “Remote data” guide for an in-depth guide on this feature.
+See the “Remote data” guide (coming soon) for an in-depth exploration of this feature.

 **Note:** The local and remote data source APIs cannot be used together.
-Your app should use the `tableData` API for local data or `remoteDataProvider` API for remote data.
-These properties cannot be used together for the same data grid.
+Your app should use the `tableData` API for local data or `remoteDataProvider` API for remote data, but not both.